aryagithubrit/meeting-intelligence-hub/README.md

 ![Demo](demo.gif)

-Note: The application is demonstrated locally.
+Note:The application is demonstrated locally.
 Deployment was attempted but not included due to runtime constraints.
-Full functionality is shown in the demo above.
 ---

 ## 🔴 The Problem